Skip to main content

 The FCA makes it illegal to submit a false claim for payment to the government by a government contractor.
 The FCA has criminal enforcement provisions for those who engaged in Medicare fraud.
 The presentation of false claims for payment can result in five years in prison and heavy fines for each violation.

-Whistleblowers are entitled to receive an award in the form of a portion of the money recovered — between 10% and 30% of the recovery.
+FDA Whistleblowers are entitled to receive an award in the form of a portion of the money recovered — between 10% and 30% of the recovery.

-Why hire a Pharmaceutical Whistleblower Lawyer?
+Why hire an FDA Whistleblower Lawyer?

 The attorneys at PriceArmstrong have experience in successfully representing whistleblowers – if you have information about pharmaceutical company fraud, an attorney at PriceArmstrong is available for a free consultation.
 We’re here to help you.